 Thirty-two men, gentle and simple, were invited to our bee, and the maid and I were engaged for two days preceding the important one, in baking and cooking for the entertainment of our guests.
 When I looked at the quantity of food we had prepared, I thought that it never could be all eaten, even by thirty-two men.
-It was a burning hot day towards the end of July, when our loggers began to come in, and the "gee!" and "ha!" of the oxen resounded on every side.
+It was a burning hot day towards the end of July, when our loggers began to come in, and the "gee!" and "ha !" of the oxen resounded on every side.

-There was my brother S-, with his frank English face, a host in himself; Lieutenant-in his blouse, wide white trousers, and red sash, his broad straw hat shading a dark manly face that would have been a splendid property for a bandit chief; the four gay, reckless, idle sons of --, famous at any spree, but incapable of the least mental or physical exertion, who considered hunting and fishing as the sole aim and object of life.
+would have been a splendid property for a bandit chief; the four gay, reckless, idle sons of --, famous at any spree, but incapable of the least mental or physical exertion, who considered hunting and fishing as the sole aim and object of life.
 These young men rendered very little assistance themselves, and their example deterred others who were inclined to work.

-There were the two R-s, who came to work and to make others work; my good brother-in-law, who had volunteered to be the Grog Bos, and a host of other settlers, among whom I recognised Moodie's old acquaintance, Dan Simpson, with his lank red hair and long freckled face; the Youngs, the hunters, with their round, black, curly heads and rich Irish brogue; poor C- with his long, spare, consumptive figure, and thin, sickly face.
-Poor fellow, he has long since been gathered to his rest!
+There were the two R--'s, who came to work and to make others work; my good brother-in-law, who had volunteered to be the Grog Bos, and a host of other settlers, among whom I recognised Moodie's old acquaintance, Dan Simpson, with his lank red hair and long freckled face; the Youngs, the hunters, with their round, black, curly heads and rich Irish brogue; poor C-- with his long, spare, consumptive figure, and thin sickly face.
+Poor fellow, he has long since been gathered to his rest !

-There was the ruffian squatter P--, from Clear Lake,-the dread of all honest men; the brutal M--, who treated oxen as if they had been logs, by beating them with handspikes; and there was Old Wittals, with his low forehead and long nose, a living witness of the truth of phrenology, if his large organ of acquisitiveness and his want of conscientiousness could be taken in evidence.
+There was the ruffian squatter P--, from Clear Lake,-the dread of all honest men; the brutal M--, who treated oxen as if they had been logs, by beating them with handspikes; and there was Old Wittals, with his low forehead and long nose, a living witness of the truth of phrenology if his large organ of acquisitiveness and his want of conscientiousness could be taken in evidence.
 Yet in spite of his derelictions from honesty, he was a hard-working, goodnatured man, who, if he cheated you in a bargain, or took away some useful article in mistake from your homestead, never wronged his employer in his day's work.

 He was a curious sample of cunning and simplicity-quite a character in his way-and the largest eater I ever chanced to know.
-From this ravenous propensity, for he ate his food like a famished wolf, he had obtained his singular name of "Wittals."
+From this ravenous propensity, for he eat his food like a famished wolf, he had obtained his singular name of "Wittals."